6 B2B SEO Case Study Insights from Real Brands

 Before conducting your keyword research, youâll need to take some time to look at competitor research, conduct a customer analysis, and identify your search intent.
 Letâs break these three things down.

-Take a look at your competition with a competitor analysis.
-They might have some successful high traffic keywords for your target market.
-Make sure to review their keywords and backlinks in an SEO tool to learn what content is working for them and identify how you can do it better.
+Take a look at your competition through a competitor analysis.
+They might have some successful high-traffic keywords for your target market.
+Make sure to review their keywords (yes, including their PPC keywords used) and backlinks in an SEO tool to learn what content is working for them and identify how you can do it better.

 Run a customer analysis to find the best keywords for reaching your target audience.
 The idea is to target potential clients that are looking for exactly what you offer.
 Having an in-depth and extensive understanding of your customers can help you learn how to successfully understand and answer their questions before they even ask them.